The Velociraptor CLI

 In addition to functioning as a client or server, the binary also provides several utility functions that are accessible on the command line, which in many cases are CLI equivalents of functions that are available in VQL.

-You can also do investigation of the local system using the CLI alone, as described here , here and here .
+You can also do investigation of the local system using the CLI alone, as described in the deployment options, artifact collection, and query command page.

 When installed as a service, Velociraptor’s datastore directory is owned by the service account named velociraptor and accessible to the velociraptor user group.
 New users often aren’t aware of this fact and run CLI commands on the server which accidentally create files in the datastore using their own user account or the root account.
 These files are subsequently inaccessible to the Velociraptor service which may then fail to start.